seapagan/lice2/README.md

 ## Config File

-> [!WARNING]
-> This feature is only in the development version of lice, and is not yet
-> released to PyPI.

 The app will look for a config file in `~/.config/lice/config.toml`.
 This file can be used to set default values for the license and organization.
 The file will be created with defaults if it does not exist.